Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2017.01.23
+Reviewed on: 2017.01.23 (revised: 2024.08.04)

-I approached this movie not as a hard science-fiction actioner, like the original and T2, but as an action-heavy comedy, like T3 - and for that, I was pleasantly surprised.
-Although the film doesn't leave one with as many deep thoughts as the original did, it does revisit the basic themes of the first two films.
-One of the better choices the filmakers made was to return the future war with the robots back to a fallible AI trying to mimic humans with slightly goofy, but still threatening humanoid automatons, and unwieldy large war machines - redeeming the series from the nightmarish, oppressive version presented in Terminator Salvation.
+Nevertheless, having approached this film as an action-heavy comedy, like Terminator 3, I was pleasantly surprised.
+Although the film doesn't leave one with as many deep thoughts as the original two did, it does revisit the basic themes of the first two films.
+One of the better choices the filmmakers made was to return the future war with the robots back to a fallible AI trying to mimic humans with slightly goofy, but still threatening humanoid automatons and unwieldy large war machines—redeeming the series from the nightmarish, oppressive version presented in Terminator Salvation.
+If you check your expectations at the door, this film is an entertaining diversion that puts its own spin on key events in the series, while taking it in a new direction.

 ▲ Top ▶ Movie Reviews Index